Shinji Takao: Biography

 Shinji Takao is one of Japan's best Go players.
 He turned professional in 1991.
 He won the Honinbo tournament in 2005 by a half point in the last game.
 Cho U, Naoki Hane, Keigo Yamashita and Takao make up the group of players in Japan called the "Four Heavenly Kings".
 He was a student of Fujisawa Shuko, 9P.

 Rivalry with Keigo Yamashita

-Takao's rivalry with Keigo began in August 1986 during a televised match.
+Takao’s rivalry with Keigo began in August 1986 during a televised match.
 The match was the final of the All-Japan Elementary School Championship, where an 8 year-old Keigo defeated a 9 year-old Shinji to capture the title.
 Their rivalry would continue on, striking again in 1996 when Shinji got his revenge.
-Shinji beat Yamashita in the Shinjin-O semi-final, going on to defeat Nakamura Shinya in the final.
+Takao beat Yamashita in the Shinjin-O semi-final, going on to defeat Nakamura Shinya in the final.
 In 1998, this time in the final of the Shinjin-O, Yamashita beat Takao 2-1 to capture the title.
-Their title matches would continue to go back and forth, with Takao getting the latest strike by beating Yamashita in the challenger's final for the Judan in 2003.
+Their title matches would continue to go back and forth, with Takao getting the latest strike by beating Yamashita in the challenger’s final for the Judan in 2003.